Bitcoin-Association-Switzerland/bitcoin-association-switzerland/statutes.md

 ## Art.
 8 Dissolution

-The dissolution of the Association is only possible by unanimous resolution of the Members’ Assembly where more than half of the members are present.
+(1) The dissolution of the Association is only possible by unanimous resolution of the Members’ Assembly where more than half of the members are present.
 If no such quorum is present at the respective Members’ Assembly another Members’ Assembly shall be summoned within one month where no quorum shall be necessary for the resolution.

+(2) In the event of the dissolution of the association, the association's assets must be allocated to one or more non-profit organisations that pursue the same or a similar purpose.

 ## Art 9 Language